Exact four-vector work distribution and covariant fluctuation theorems of work for a relativistic particle in an expanding piston: A Geometric Method For Solving the Relativistic Piston Model

 In case that the particle happen to collide exactly $n$ times with the boundaries, the (auxiliary) final state must lie on the segment $C_{\mathrm{f,k}}-P_{\mathrm{f,k}}$ if $n=2k$, or on the segment $P_{\mathrm{f,k-1}}-C_{\mathrm{f,k}}$ if $n=2k-1$.
 We denote the final (auxiliary) space-like hypersurface as $\Sigma_{\mathrm{fin,n}}$.
 If we hope to classify the state space ($x-v$ space) into regions of different collision numbers, then for a given initial velocity $v_i$, we must figure out what is the range of the initial position allowed for the particle that ensures the particle stops on $\Sigma_{\mathrm{fin,n}}$.
 The procedure is simple: We project the (auxiliary) final hypersurface $\Sigma_{\mathrm{fin,n}}$ along the initial velocity $v_i$ onto the initial hypersurface $\Sigma_{\mathrm{ini}}$.
 The region projected on $\Sigma_{\mathrm{ini}}$ is the allowed initial position for the particle to end up on $\Sigma_{\mathrm{fin,n}}$.
 This projection is like the ``shadow" of $\Sigma_{\mathrm{fin,n}}$ under a ``parallel light" whose direction is determined by the initial velocity $v_i$ (see FIG.~\ref{fig:shadow and overlap}).
 The left and right boundaries of the ``shadow" separate the initial state space into regions $D_n$ with different numbers of collisions $n$ (see FIG.~\ref{fig:domain and overlap}).
 When we hope to calculate the distribution function, we can do integration on different state space regions separately.

 The overlap between the ``shadow" and $\Sigma_{\mathrm{ini}}$ is a time-like hypersurface.
 In this (1+1) dimensional model, the hypersurface is simply a line segment (in FIG.~\ref{fig:shadow and overlap}, the black segment, which is the set of all possible initial positions, is the overlap here).
 We denote the Minkowski's length of the space-like line segment as the overlap function $\varphi_{n}(v_i)$ \cite{xianghang24} for a given initial velocity $v_i$.
+The expression of the overlap function is calculated (see Appendix~\ref{appendix:overlap}).
 We would like to emphasize that the solution to the motion of the particle is encoded in this overlap function.

-For a given number of collisions, the four-vector trajectory work does not depend on the initial position, thus when we calculate the expectation value in the state space and do the integration over the spatial component, we usually encounter the overlap function.
-The overlap function is a Lorentz scalar, therefore we may apply it safely when we calculate the measure of probability.
-For a moving observer, we may perform a backward Lorentz transformation to the cylinder's frame and calculate this Lorentz scalar.